simplysparsh/BabyMusic-AI/docs/frontend.md

 - **Responsive Design**: All components work well across device sizes
 - **Animations and Transitions**: Smooth visual effects enhance the experience
-- **Real-time Feedback**: Status updates keep users informed
+- **Real-time Feedback**: Status updates keep users informed via the RealtimeHandler system
 - **Intuitive Controls**: Easy-to-use interface for all features

-By leveraging these UI/UX considerations and the power of React, the Baby Music AI frontend components work together to create a seamless, engaging, and user-friendly experience for parents and their little ones.
+By leveraging these UI/UX considerations and the power of React, combined with the robust RealtimeHandler system, the Baby Music AI frontend components work together to create a seamless, engaging, and user-friendly experience for parents and their little ones.

 ## Progressive Web App (PWA) Features